DanielLin1986/TransferRepresentationLearning/README.md

 3) CodeMetrics.py file is to train a random forest classifier based on the selected 23 code metrics.

-The data in this repository is the processed data (*.pkl files store the processed ASTs in serialized format).
-If you are interested in our project and would like to have the vulnerable functions we labeled, please contact junzhang@swin.edu.au.
+If you are interested in our project, please contact junzhang@swin.edu.au for more information.
 If you use our code and data in your work, please kindly cite our paper in your work.

 The latex format: